cloudmesh-community/book/chapters/msg/graphql.md

 In application we need to validate user input.
 If it is invalid we can use `GraphQLError` class or python exceptions to raise validation errors.

-## Django for GraphQL

-Django is a very popular python web framework which includes a lot of boilerplate code.
-Due to this its footprint is larger than other services, such as Flask, but provide a lot of build in features.
-Django is mature and has a larger community than that of flask.
-Django has inbuilt support for Object Relational Mapping which is based on Database Code-First approach.
-Please refer [@www-djangoproject] for more Django information.
-Database suport however can also be easily added to falsk through plugins.

 :o: the purpose of this section is unclear at this time.
 Django nd flask have advantages and disadvantages.